 Mining With an Nvidia GPU

 Using an Nvidia graphics card is another popular way to mine Monero.
-There are several models that you can chose from, it all depends on your budget.
+There are several models that you can choose from, it all depends on your budget.
 You should consider using one of the following:

 Cost - $400 - 500